gvwilson/thirdbit/fiction/santas/index.md

 Finner turned their teacup around in their hands.
 "So what happened to them?"

-Gran-Granna smiled.<sup>It wasn't a particularly comforting smile---not yet.</sup>
+Gran-Granna smiled.<sup>It wasn't a particularly comforting smile—not yet.</sup>
 "They ran off and joined the opera.
 Last I heard,
 they were singing six shows a week with not an empty seat in the house."
 She sipped her tea.
 "They way I look at it,
-they *did* become a santa---one of the year-round kind.
+they *did* become a santa—one of the year-round kind.
 They're giving people music night after night, and that's a wonderful gift."